andrewacashner/hearingfaithms/chapters/chapter-3.md

 setting himself apart.
 The modifications in *Cantores de la capilla* suggest that Jalón represented a new generation and a new style, and his music was likely in a more modern style.
-For the sixty-seven-year-old Padilla, who long ago had not been able to capture the coveted position of Seville chapelmaster in 1616, setting the older text (in any case one closer to that set by Santiago) may have established Padilla's affinity for the older generation and its style.
+For the sixty-seven-year-old Padilla, who as a young man had not been able to capture the coveted position of Seville chapelmaster in 1616, setting the older text may have established Padilla's affinity for the older generation and its style.
-Padilla's madrigalesque text setting and strict counterpoint suggest more old-fashioned musical tastes compared to the new sounds of music from Madrid in the 1650s, like the experimental musical drama collaborations of Juan Hidalgo and Pedro Calderón de la Barca.
+Padilla's madrigalesque text setting and strict counterpoint suggest more old-fashioned musical tastes compared to the new sounds of music from Madrid in the 1650s, like the experimental music-drama collaborations of Juan Hidalgo and Pedro Calderón de la Barca.
+[@Stein:Songs]

-This practice of affiliating oneself through musical homage may also shed light on the origins and meaning of Padilla's most performed piece of Latin-texted music today, the *Missa "Ego flos campi"* for eight voices.[^Padilla-Ego-flos-campi]
+This practice of affiliating oneself through musical homage may also shed light on the origins and meaning of Padilla's most performed piece of Latin-texted music today, the *Missa "Ego flos campi"* for eight voices.
+[MEX-Pc: LiPol XV; @Padilla:MissaEgoFlosCampi; recent recordings in
+@Mauleon:PadillaPalafox; @Skidmore:NewWorldCD; along with many recent
+performances.]
-The piece has been assumed to be a parody mass bassed on a lost motet *Ego flos campi* by Padilla.
+The piece would appear be a parody mass, and one might assume it is based on a lost motet *Ego flos campi* by Padilla.
 But John IV's catalog lists another *Missa "Ego flos campi" a 8*---by Francisco de Santiago.
 Moreover, the catalog specifies that Santiago's mass was based on the motet *Ego